The 4 Best Online Colleges that Accept FAFSA

 What is the FAFSA?

-The FAFSA is the official federal government form that students must complete in order to qualify for federal financial aid.
+The FAFSA is the official federal government form that students must complete in order to qualify for federal financial assistance.

-When a school accepts the FAFSA, it means you are able to receive federal financial aid such as student loans, grants and work-study.
-Only students who complete and submit the FAFSA will qualify for federal aid.
+When a school accepts the FAFSA, it means you are able to receive federal financial aid such as student loans, grants and work-study based on financial need.
+Only students who complete and submit the FAFSA application to the U.S. Department of Education will qualify for federal aid.
 You will have to complete the FAFSA before every academic year if you want to receive federal aid.